kojix2/cry-wasm/README.md

 ## Development

 - [Trying out WASM Support](https://forum.crystal-lang.org/t/trying-out-wasm-support/4508/48) - A thread in the Crystal Forum on how to compile a wasm from crystal.
+- [wasm-libs](https://github.com/lbguilherme/wasm-libs) - WebAssembly Libs for WASI.
+You need to download the compiled wasm library.

 ```
 git clone https://github.com/kojix2/cry_wasm